- Several studies have found that the risk of heart inflammation after mRNA COVID-19 vaccination is real, but it’s fairly mild and extremely rare.

 This study didn’t take into account younger males specifically.

-Vaccination among this age group, though, would prevent an estimated 5,700 cases of COVID-19, 215 hospitalizations, and two deaths.
+However, vaccination among this age group would prevent an estimated 5,700 cases of COVID-19, 215 hospitalizations, and two deaths.

-Taub says that people should keep in mind that children and adolescents who develop myocarditis after coronavirus infection can get very sick as a result.
+Taub says that people should keep in mind that children and adolescents who develop myocarditis after coronavirus infection can get very sick.

 However, “if they are treated, they bounce back pretty quickly,” he said.
 “We’re seeing kids in the clinic 6 months, 8 months, sometimes 10 months [after treatment], and for most of those kids, their [heart] function also eventually normalizes.”